burgerga/shinyTime/README.md

 shinyTime provides a `timeInput` widget for Shiny.
 This widget allows intuitive time input in the `[hh]:[mm]:[ss]` or `[hh]:[mm]` (24H) format by using a separate numeric input for each time component.
-Setting and getting of the time in R is done with ‘DateTimeClasses’ objects.
+Setting and getting of the time in R is done with date-time objects.

 ## Installation